-- [Data Security] The property enabling individuals' activities on a system to be linked back to them as individuals in such a way that there is little possibility for them to deny responsibility for their activities. - 2.
+- 1. [Data Security] The property enabling principals' actions to be attributed to them in such a way that there is little possibility for denying responsibility for those actions. - 2.
 [Data Security] The security goal that generates the requirement for actions of an entity to be traced uniquely to that entity.

 This supports non-repudiation, deterrence, fault isolation, intrusion detection and prevention, and after-action recovery and legal action.
 [NIST SP 800-27]